CloudBees action: Check out a Git repository

 No

-The relative path to place the repository under $CLOUDBEES_WORKSPACE.
+The relative repository path under the $CLOUDBEES_WORKSPACE.

 persist-credentials